VeeamHub/powershell/VBO-ProxyAutomation/Azure/README.md

 Tyson Fewins (tfewins)

-Brad Barker
+Brad Barker (bbark-veeam)

 ## Function

 This script is designed to run as a scheduled task on the VB365 server and automate the power state and maintenance mode state of VB365 proxies running as Azure VMs.
-The purposer of the script is to save on the cost of proxy VMs by dealocating the VMs when not needed.
+The purpose of the script is to save on the cost of proxy VMs by deallocating the VMs when not needed.

 ***NOTE:*** Before executing this script in a production environment, I strongly recommend you: